-I was able to download from the Microsoft Web site but in an unreadable ISO form only.
+I could download from the Microsoft Website, but in an unreadable ISO form only.

 Going back to Microsoft for 3.1 to be installed was met by saying that I required Service Pack 3 pre-installed to do that.
 Automatic Updates from Microsoft appear to have stopped because they always say that they have a problem with the website and cannot connect me.

 They have me registered for Auto-Updates but until now, nothing has arrived at 3am each day, so this does not work either.
 Since my first hard drive crashed, I have had to reformat 3 times, had my motherboard changed and new RAM installed.

 If only I had had a 'Mirror Image' installed and not just a bear backup external drive from Field IT and Seagate - BEWARE!